Inference in clustered IV models with many and weak instruments: Many and weak instruments under clustering

 \section{Many and weak instruments under clustering}

 In this section I show that many and weak instruments are more quickly an issue for clustered data than for independent data.
-I split the argument in two parts.
+The argument is split in two parts.
 The first subsection focuses on the weak instrument problem and therefore keeps the number of instruments fixed.
 The second subsection on the other hand only delves into the many instrument problem.